ricbonna/ricbonna/README.md

 I enjoy working on personal projects to develop programming skills.

 📂 **Portfolio**
-This repository is meant to showcase my **academic and personal projects**, as well as documentation of my learning and development journey.
+The ricbonna repository is meant to showcase my **academic and personal projects**, as well as documentation of my learning and development journey.

 ## How to reach me
 - 💼 [LinkedIn](https://www.linkedin.com/in/ricardo-oliveira-de-rubim-bonna-11299638b)